afonsoft/MyIdTravel/README.md

 # MyIdTravel
-Library for uploading employees on MyIdTravel - Lufthansa
+Library for uploading employees on MyIdTravel - Two-Way SSL - Lufthansa

 For framework 4.6.1